 The date was Saturday, June 28th, 2008.
-I had spent the better part of
+I had spent the better part of the day

-already past 4:00PM, and I was waiting for the plumber to arrive to do
+and I was waiting for the plumber to arrive to do the last of the repairs from the

-Week in Ocean City.
-I called John and let him know I was going to be late.
+let him know I was going to be late.

-I finally arrived and took the box of documents out of the back of the
+I finally arrived and took the box of documents out of the back of the car.
+I was

-like this, where they get to connect history.
+they get to connect history.

 I rang the bell, and John Newman came to the door.